Striking, Finely Engraved Example of Ortelius' Landmark World Map

 The third plate, dated 1587 (but not seemingly used until 1592), has medallions in the corners and a new border.
 A second state of plate three, dated ca. 1628, included the Strait of Le Maire near the Straits of Magellan and eliminated the previous date of 1587.

+Van Den Broecke notes that having been used for only 2 years, all 3 of the variants of the second edition are rare, this apparently being the rarest.
 Whatever the state or edition, this map is central to any collection of antique maps and represents a huge shift in the history of mapmaking.
 It is the hallmark world map of the first atlas ever published.

 Abraham Ortelius is perhaps the best known and most frequently collected of all sixteenth-century mapmakers.
 Ortelius started his career as a map engraver.
 In 1547 he entered the Antwerp guild of St Luke as afsetter van Karten.
 His early career was as a business man, and most of his journeys before 1560 were for commercial purposes.
 In 1560, while traveling with Gerard Mercator to Trier, Lorraine, and Poitiers, he seems to have been attracted, largely by Mercator’s influence, towards a career as a scientific geographer.
 From that point forward, he devoted himself to the compilation his Theatrum Orbis Terrarum (Theatre of the World), which would become the first modern atlas.